 Learn about the review process, view the App Store Review Guidelines, and receive advice on how to avoid common issues before you submit.

-Your watchOS app icon should be visually similar to your iOS app icon to show users that they are connected.
-The file you upload will be a square version of your icon at 1024 x 1024 pixels.
+Your watchOS app icon should be visually similar to your iOS app icon to show users that they're connected.
+The file you upload will be a square version of your icon at 1024 by 1024 pixels.
 While this image is large for scaling purposes, your icon is usually seen at small sizes.
 Make sure that this image gracefully scales down to smaller sizes.

 The system will resize your icon for the App Store and apply a circular mask.
-Do not upload a circular icon.
+Don't upload a circular icon.
 Keep the design simple and note that elements on the outer edges will be obscured by the circular mask.
-Avoid using black in the background of your icon to keep it from blending in to the black Apple Watch home screen.
+Avoid using black in the background of your icon to keep it from blending in to the black Apple Watch Home Screen.

 Before uploading your icon in App Store Connect, get more details on designing icons for Apple Watch from the Human Interface Guidelines.

-You can upload up to 10 screenshots of your watchOS app in addition to 10 iPhone app screenshots. watchOS app screenshots used on the App Store are 368 x 448 pixels (44 mm) or 312 x 390 pixels (42 mm).
-Use the full space for the screenshot — do not frame the screenshot in an Apple Watch.
+You can upload up to 10 screenshots of your watchOS app in addition to 10 iPhone app screenshots. watchOS app screenshots used on the App Store are 368 by 448 pixels (44 mm) or 312 by 390 pixels (42 mm).
+Use the full space for the screenshot — don't frame the screenshot in an Apple Watch.
 Also avoid placing your watchOS app within your iPhone app screenshots.

 Two screenshots are initially visible in the screenshot carousel.
 We recommend using these to focus on the most important features of your app.
 You can also order your watchOS app screenshots to demonstrate a sequence of interaction.

 Your app preview may only use footage of your iPhone app, and footage must stay within the app.
-Do not change your preview to show your watchOS app.
+Don't change your preview to show your watchOS app.